 An increasing number of people are achieving the American Dream by establishing a home-based business that permits telecommuting.
 There are approximately 14 million small-businesses in the U.S. that are home-based.
 Almost 60 percent of businesses in operation for 3.5 years or longer are run from the owner’s primary residence.
 While operation of a small-business from one’s home can provide a pathway to financial freedom and independence, a lack of financial and insurance planning can turn this entrepreneurial dream into a total nightmare.

-Owners of many home-based businesses hold the false assumption that their personal assets are covered by their commercial insurance policy.
-The inaccuracy of this assumption often is discovered when an insured must make an insurance claim and discovers that his or her personal and business assets are at-risk.
+Owners of many home-based businesses hold the false assumption that their personal assets are covered by their commercial insurance policy or that their business assets are covered by their homeowner's insurance policy.
+The inaccuracy of this assumption often is discovered when an insured must make an insurance claim and discovers that his or her personal or business assets are at-risk.
 When the line is blurred between work and home, the risk to an individual’s personal and business finances often becomes apparent after it is too late.

 Below we have provided an overview of personal insurance implications of a home-based business: